Andalucian towns with Christmas Flavor

 Each year, the Chocolate Nativity Scene becomes the sweet representative of Christmas in Rute.
 This town is visited by hundreds of people that are looking to enjoy the Spain’s biggest Chocolate Nativity Scene.

-Seven master pastry chefs from Gallegos Artesanos work in the making of a nativity scenes that occupies a surface of 52 square meters in which they represent the most iconic monuments of Andalusia’s main cities and characters and scenes from everyday life at the time Jesus Christ was born.
+Seven master pastry chefs from Gallegos Artesanos work in the making of a nativity scenes that occupies a surface of 52 square meters in which they represent the most iconic monuments of Andalucia’s main cities and characters and scenes from everyday life at the time Jesus Christ was born.

 WHERE TO STAY

 With the calendar at hand and considering all of the aforementioned cultural manifestations, do not hesitate to choose good lodging.
 For that purpose, Fuerte Hoteles is your best option to plan the perfect holidays.
-Marbella, Estepona or Torrox are places where you can find incredible lodging and all of this typical Andalucian celebrations.
+Marbella or Torrox are places where you can find incredible lodging and all of this typical Andalucian celebrations.